 Common Family Law Questions

-The following sample questions and answers are, therefore, provided to lend insight into a few of the most common questions we receive, primarily concerning our services related to divorce, modifications and the enforcement of prior orders.
+The following sample questions and answers may lend insight into a few of the most common questions we receive, primarily concerning our services related to divorce, modifications and the enforcement of prior orders.
 They are not, however, intended to replace legal advice regarding your specific needs or fact pattern.

 Should I hire a family law attorney?

-What should I look for in a family law firm?
+What should I look for in an Austin family law firm?

 It is always best to seek out legal counsel that:

 - Has experience specifically in family law (Note: it is fairly easy to look up how long an attorney has been practicing, and it is usually unwise to hire those with limited experience);

 - Has a depth of knowledge in legal analysis concerning both simple and complex fact patterns, as well as a successful courtroom record if your case cannot be settled out of court;

 - Maintains the appropriate staff to handle your vital issues and/or emergency needs (Note: sometimes single attorney firms can become overwhelmed with their caseload); and in contested matters;

 - Are genuinely willing and able to settle your case so long as your needs are satisfied to save you the emotional pain and unnecessary financial burden of needless protracted litigation while at the same time possessing the strategic wisdom and wherewithal to fight hard in court, when and if the need arises.